yoshajawad95/LemayAI_Assessment/README.md

 Response travels back through NGINX to your notebook

 Parallel Processing
-The notebook uses ThreadPoolExecutor to send multiple requests simultaneously:

-Sequential: Sends one request, waits for response, then sends next
-Parallel: Sends all requests at once, collects responses as they complete
+The notebook uses ThreadPoolExecutor to send multiple requests simultaneously.
+Sends all requests at once, collects responses as they complete